digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 **Definition:** A *utility package* is a package with no template definition, no interface definition, and only non-`serializable <https://github.com/digital-asset/daml/blob/main-2.x/sdk/daml-lf/spec/daml-lf-1.rst#serializable-types>`__ data type definitions.
-A utility package is typically only made of helper functions and constants.
+A utility package typically consists of helper functions and constants.

-In the following, packages whose LF version does not support upgrades (1.15 and earlier) and utility packages are ignored.
-Everything is as if they didn't exist for the purposes of the package validity check.
+In the following validity check, packages whose LF version does not support upgrades (1.15 and earlier) and utility packages are ignored.

-Upon upload to a participant, a DAR is checked against previously uploaded DARs for upgrade validity.
-More precisely, for every package with name *p* and version *v* present in the uploaded dar:
+A DAR is checked against previously uploaded DARs for upgrade validity on upload to a participant.
+Specifically, for every package with name *p* and version *v* present in the uploaded DAR:

 1. The participant looks up versions *v_prev* and *v_next* of *p* in its package database, such that *v_prev* is the greatest version of
    *p* smaller than *v*, and *v_next* is the smallest version of *p*